carlosfrancia/ansible-elk-docker/readme.md

 A Logstash pipeline is configured under /ELK-Ansible/roles/elk-docker/templates.

-These files can be modified to meet different requirements
+Pipeline can be modified as per requirements.

 - Filebeat

 Filebeat is configured under /home/carlos/github/ELK-Ansible/roles/filebeat/templates/filebeat.yml.j2

-A prospector to send server logs has been configured:
+A prospector to send server logs has already been configured:

 	- type: log
 	  enabled: true
 	  paths:
 		- /var/log/*.log

+This file can be modified as per requirements.